 In an innovative cross-promotional tactic, he performed as “Teen Angel” and also sings one of his own songs after the regular “Grease” show.
 Due to popular demand, he renewed his contract with the Grease touring company into the 2009-2010 season.

 An album of Taylor’s pre-American Idol music was released on Taylor’s newly formed label, Modern Whomp Records.
 “Early Works” was a compilation of songs from his two pre-idol independent albums: In Your Time” and “Under The Radar” and was released in August 2008.

 After considering various record deal offers, Taylor made the decision to go indie, and release his next album under a hybrid deal with Artist to Market (A2M) in conjunction with his fledgling label Modern Whomp Records.
 The album was recorded in fall 2009 with producer Simon Climie, and an impressive list of studio musicians culled from members of Eric Clapton’s and Paul McCartney’s touring bands.
 The album was titled “The Distance” and released on March 10th, 2009.
 Quickly following up this release was a live DVD, “Whomp At The Warfield” of which he was the executive producer.

-Taylor Hicks continues to build on his own personal brand of music, a mix of old school soul, classic rock, pop, blues, and jam under his “Modern Whomp” brand.
-His reputation as a premiere live performer continues to grow.
-As an artist in a non-mainstream genre, his road will be more difficult than most others who have won the “American Idol” crown.
+Taylor Hicks continues to build on his own personal brand of music, a mix of old school soul, classic rock, pop, blues, and jam.
+His tour schedule is busy and his reputation as a premiere live performer continues to grow.
+He continues to reinvent himself in various branches of entertainment.
 To this day, his fanbase, dubbed the “Soul Patrol” remains one of the largest, most active, and most loyal of any artist to come out of the Idol juggernaut.
-With their support, Taylor Hicks continues to move forward as a career artist on his own path.
+With their support, Taylor Hicks continues to reinvent himself as a truly unique artist.